Oh, Beautiful America !

 Camera manufacturers have not been able to program the attributes of judgment and artistry into their computer chips.
 Yet.

-Since 1998 I have used a medium format film camera and six prime lenses for all my work.
+In 1998 I began working with a 6x7 medium format film camera and six prime lenses for all my work.
 I valued its rugged simplicity and dependability.
-However, as the years have passed, I also became more aware of the weight and size of my gear, and the technical versatility of digital capture.
+However, as the years passed, I also became more aware of the weight and size of my gear, and the technical versatility of digital capture.

 While I enjoyed being seen as anachronistic, I continued with it because of the image quality the system could yield.
 I could produce excellent big prints – some 4’x 6’ or much larger – with wonderful clarity and tone.
-As you look through the image portfolios, nearly all the shots are from this gear.
+As you look through the image portfolios nearly half the shots are still from this gear.

 This pair of Colorado landscape summer scenes is in the main waiting area for the Rocky Mountain Ear Center, Denver's Swedish Medical Center.
 Other images are in their conference room, corridors and offices.

-But, the change has started.
-In July, 2014, I added a full-frame digital camera and some lenses to my field pack.
+But, practicality, efficiency, convenience -- even cost -- won out.
+In July, 2014, I converted to a full-frame digital camera and an array lenses in my field pack.
 The shots from this equipment are beginning to show up in my portfolios.
-They'll be designated "nd" in the picture captions, meaning "Nikon digital."
+They're designated "nd" in the picture captions, meaning "Nikon digital."

-For a lot of locations it's important to match the scale of the finished pictures with the size of the room or wall.
+For a lot of home or business locations it's important to match the scale of the finished pictures with the size of the room or wall.

 For example: Late in 2012 I installed a pair of landscape scenes at a commercial location which were 5’x 10’ and 5’x 12.'
 Awesome!